YaleDHLab/dhlab-site/_news/2017-06-06-dh-summer-group-jekyll-web-dev.md

 spotlight: false
 image_layout: simple
 teaser: |
-  Call for Participants The Digital Humanities Lab and Center for Teaching and Learning are putting together an informal working group to brainstorm, design, and build a Jekyll-based web application...
+  Call for Participants The Digital Humanities Lab and Center for Teaching and Learning are putting together an informal working group to brainstorm, design, and build a Jekyll-based web application this summer.
 ---